Valinda

 Funnel (optional)

-How to make shampoo
+How to make Soap Nut Shampoo

 As I think it is important to make the shampoo with a concentration of saponins (the cleansing ingredient in soap nuts) as high as possible, I can’t say, this amount of soap nuts with this amount of water.
 Instead, I applied a layer of soap nuts to the bottom of the pan.
 The amount you use will depend on the size of your pan.
 The larger the pan, the more soap nuts you will use.
 This is ok as long as you have a bottle that is big enough to store your soap nut shampoo in later.